-- The highway network is the most valuable asset in the Authority's ownership - The current total value of highway assets is £1.840 billion - The successful implementation of the HAMP policy and investment strategy is demonstrating that, over the years, the adoption of asset management principles by the Authority has gradually improved the condition of the road network.
-However, the Authority is now at a point where improvement will be difficult to sustain without significant financial support from Central Government. - Due to continued additional Authority investment over the years, the highway network is currently in a serviceable state, but its condition is forecast to decline.
-This is to be expected when taking into account inflation and recent ongoing world events having had a serious impact on the cost of highway maintenance. - Consideration now needs to be given to increasing investment or changing maintenance priorities.
-Highway officers will hold further discussions with the Elected Mayor and Cabinet and the Senior Leadership team around what options might be available for managing the network in the most effective way and addressing any backlogs on road and footway maintenance. - The Technical Services Partnership continues to be successful and is generally exceeding its Key Performance Indicator targets and through its Annual Service Plan is identifying innovative ways of working, service improvements and efficiencies which is evident in the report. - Continued customer engagement is providing better intelligence on what the public want us to focus our highway maintenance efforts on.
-These include continuing our improvements of residential and strategic roads and footways and improving the gully cleaning service. - Bridge maintenance is currently under control and can be managed within existing LTP budgets.
-However, there are some emerging future schemes which may place a future pressure on budgets.
-The retention of Borough Road bridge as a highway asset may become a contributing pressure.
-This will be better understood when the results of the updated condition assessment are received - The Highways Service is supporting the Authority in its carbon reduction efforts.
+- The highway network is the most valuable asset in the Authority's ownership - The current total value of highway assets is £1.84 billion - The successful implementation of the HAMP policy and investment strategy is demonstrating that, over the years, the adoption of asset management principles by the Authority has gradually improved the condition of the road network.

+However, the Authority is now at a point where improvement will be difficult to sustain without significant financial support from Central Government.

+- Due to continued additional Authority investment over the years, the highway network is currently in a serviceable state, but its condition is forecasted to decline.
+This is to be expected when taking into account inflation and recent world events having had a serious impact on the cost of highway maintenance - Consideration now needs to be given to increasing investment or changing maintenance priorities.
+Highway officers will commence discussions with the Elected Mayor and Cabinet and the Senior Leadership team around what options might be available for managing the network in the most effective way and addressing any backlogs on road and footway maintenance - The Technical Services Partnership continues to be successful and is generally exceeding its Key Performance Indicator targets and through its Annual Service Plan is identifying innovative ways of working, service improvements and efficiencies which is evident in the report - Bridge maintenance is under control and can be managed within existing LTP budgets.
+However, there are some emerging future schemes which may place a future pressure on budgets - The Highways Service is supporting the Authority in its carbon reduction efforts